UniFirst (UNF)

 8. Cash Is King

-Taking a step back, we can see that UniFirst’s margin dropped by 2.2 percentage points during that time.
+Taking a step back, we can see that UniFirst’s margin dropped by 2.1 percentage points during that time.
 It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
 Almost any movement in the wrong direction is undesirable because of its relatively low cash conversion.
-If the longer-term trend returns, it could signal it’s becoming a more capital-intensive business.
+If the longer-term trend returns, it could signal it’s in the middle of an investment cycle.

 9. Return on Invested Capital (ROIC)